tanushaggarwal/DataVoid/INSTALLATION.md

 3. **Load the Extension**
    - Click "Load unpacked"
-   - Select the PrivacyBlitz folder
+   - Select the DataVoid folder
    - The extension should appear in your extensions list

 4. **Pin the Extension**
    - Click the puzzle piece icon in Chrome toolbar
-   - Find "PrivacyBlitz" and click the pin icon
+   - Find "DataVoid" and click the pin icon
-   - The PrivacyBlitz icon will appear in your toolbar
+   - The DataVoid icon will appear in your toolbar

 ## Testing the Extension

 ### Basic Functionality Test

 1. **Open the Popup**
-   - Click the PrivacyBlitz icon in your toolbar
+   - Click the DataVoid icon in your toolbar
    - You should see the purple gradient interface

 2. **Test Account Scanning**